pion-rho Mixing as a mechanism for non-monotonic charged pion behavior in magnetic fields: Abstract

 \section{Abstract}

-We identify the dynamical origin of the non-monotonic magnetic-field dependence of the charged pion mass observed in lattice QCD.
-Using a near-pole effective action derived from the SU(2) Nambu–Jona-Lasinio model, we show that the lowest-Landau-level charged pion mixes with the longitudinally polarized charged rho meson, which shares the same quantum numbers in a magnetic background.
-This mixing, generated by quark-loop polarization and a gauge-invariant tree-level operator matched to the vacuum decay $\rho^\pm\rightarrow\pi^\pm\gamma$, induces strong level repulsion.
-Crucially, this effect is dynamically amplified by a rapid suppression of the rho-meson wave-function renormalization near the pole.
-As a result, the lower eigenmode exhibits a turnover as the magnetic field increases.
-The mechanism is analogous to singlet–triplet mixing in positronium and provides a natural explanation for the lattice results.
-Such effects are expected to be generic for charged mesons in magnetic fields when symmetry-allowed mixing and near-pole residue suppression are present.
+We investigate whether magnetic field induced $\pi-\rho$ mixing can explain the non-monotonic behavior of the charged pion reported in lattice QCD.
+Using a near-pole effective action derived from the SU(2)$_f$ Nambu--Jona-Lasinio model, we show that the lowest Landau level charged pion mixes with the longitudinally polarized charged rho meson, which shares the same quantum numbers in a magnetic background.
+The resulting level repulsion is strongly amplified by the suppression of the rho wave-function renormalization near the pole.
+As a consequence, the lowest mixed mode develops a turnover as the magnetic field increases, reproducing the qualitative trend seen on the lattice.
+Comparison with the direct determinant solution of the Landau-projected kernel shows that the mechanism is robust, although the quantitative location of the maximum remains scheme dependent.
+These results support $\pi-\rho$ mixing as an important candidate mechanism for charged meson spectra in strong magnetic fields.